A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

-To speed up the analysis, \textsc{PyBird} analytically marginalizes over all nuisance parameters except \(b_1, b_2\) and \(b_4\), which are the only parameters that do not enter at linear order in equation (\ref{eq: GPS}).
-The marginalized likelihood is given by \citep{d_Amico_2020}:
+The previous section shows \textsc{PyBird} can have up to ten free parameters for each redshift bin.
+We combine data from three different redshift bins in our analysis, so we will have \(3\times10 + 4 = 34\) free parameters assuming a \(\Lambda\)CDM cosmology.
+More free parameters mean a longer time for the MCMC to converge.
+To speed up the code, \textsc{PyBird} analytically marginalizes over all nuisance parameters except \(b_1, b_2\) and \(b_4\).
+We cannot analytically marginalize over them because they are the only parameters that do not enter at linear order in equation (\ref{eq: GPS}).
+Ref.~\citep{d_Amico_2020} provides the analytical formula for the marginalized likelihood:

 where

 and